 Seeking this prominence and recognition beyond her loyal neighborhood, Bottero sought assistance with public relations and marketing.
 Enter Wendy Weinstein Karp, a consultant in the restaurant, food, and beverage industry.
 “In my last corporate role I was the Director of Global Marketing for San Pellegrino mineral water,” she explains, “and in this capacity, I worked with restaurants as a primary channel of distribution.
 Through the Italian experience and the food and beverage networks, Paola Bottero and I got connected.”

 Immediately, Weinstein saw that Paola’s online branding needed a refresh.
-“When I took inventory of the brand’s digital presence, I found it needed consistent and contemporary presentation across the channels.
+“When I took inventory of the brand’s digital presence and search discoverability, I found it needed consistent and contemporary presentation across the channels.
 If you went to Paola’s and had lunch or dinner, you would have a fantastic meal.
 Everything would look beautiful — the china, plates, the whole experience.
 But online, Paola’s was not presenting itself in a way that was up to today’s standards.”

 Weinstein was willing to take on each listing and publisher by hand for Paola’s, if need be, but first she wanted to see what technological solutions were available.
 “I thought,” recalls Weinstein, “that there must be something out there to help me.
 Instead of me going in, one by one, claiming the business, I wanted something to help me make those updates all at once.
 I knew I could get to the most important websites, but to clean up Paola’s digital presence quickly and everywhere, I struggled with how to do that.
 Location is such a necessity and a significant opportunity for restaurateurs, yet most really don’t have big budgets for search engine optimization,” she explains.
 “And then I found Yext.”